Valdez, Alaska: Economy

 Valdez is a fishing port, both for commercial and sport fishing.
 Freight moves through Valdez bound for the interior of Alaska.
 Sightseeing of the marine life and glaciers, together with both deep-sea fishing, and heli skiing support a tourist industry in Valdez.
 The oil from the Trans-Alaska pipeline is loaded onto ships at the Valdez oil terminal.

 Alyeska Pipeline Service Company is one of the biggest employers in Valdez.

 Valdez is connected to the interior of Alaska by the Richardson Highway, and is a port of call in the Alaska Marine Highway ferry system.
 Just north of Valdez on the highway is Thompson Pass, which has spectacular waterfalls and glaciers next to the highway.
-Thompson Pass is also known for treacherous driving conditions during the winter.
+Thompson Pass is known for treacherous driving conditions during the winter.

-The Valdez Airport, also known as Pioneer Field, has regular scheduled service with Ravn Alaska.

 Valdez hosted the World Extreme Skiing Championship (WESC) in the early 1990s.

+Government

 Media and culture

 Despite its small size, Valdez was at one time home to two weekly newspapers, the Valdez Star and the Valdez Vanguard.
 In 2004, the Star bought out the Vanguard.

-Valdez is also home to radio broadcasters KCHU, KVAK, and KVAK-FM.
+Valdez is home to radio broadcasters KCHU, KVAK, and KVAK-FM.

-Valdez is also home to the Last Frontier Theatre Conference, hosted by the Prince William Sound College.
+Valdez is home to the Last Frontier Theatre Conference, hosted by the Prince William Sound College.
 The annual conference attracts playwrights and actors from around the United States.

 On Deadly Ground (1994) was filmed near Worthington Glacier, as well as the Valdez Civic Center and Valdez Airport, and 30 mi outside Valdez on Thompson Pass in the Chugach Mountains.

 Oil terminal

 The Valdez Marine Terminal is an oil port in Valdez, at the southern end of the Alaska Pipeline.
 The terminal was the point of departure for the Exxon Valdez just prior to the oil spill.

 There are 14 active aboveground crude oil storage tanks at the terminal, and an average of three to five oil tankers depart from the terminal each week.
-Since the pipeline became operational in 1976, more than 15,000 tankers full of oil have left the terminal.
+Since the pipeline became operational in 1976, more than 19,000 tankers full of oil have left the terminal.

 The terminal has 2 operational loading berths.